sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 4. Choose the system to be approved.

-5. Enter remarks for the requestor, providing a reason for approving or rejecting the system account creation request.
+5. Enter remarks for the requestor, if needed.

 6. Select the checkbox to acknowledge that you have verified the information provided by the requestor.